Test free of charge

-Manufacturing processes for products are usually globalized and complex.
-From raw material extraction to the end consumer, often numerous steps and companies in different countries are involved.
+Product manufacturing processes are usually globalized and complex.
+From the extraction of raw materials to the end consumer, numerous steps and companies in different countries are often involved.

 How can we ensure that social and ecological standards are adhered to?
-A crucial building block could be the so-called Supply Chain Act.
+The Supply Chain Act could be a crucial building block.

 But what is behind it?
-In this blog article, we clarify what the Supply Chain Act is all about.
+In this blog article, we explain what the Supply Chain Act is all about.

 The Supply Chain Act was created to ensure that companies comply with human rights and environmental obligations in their supply chains.
 It aims to prevent human rights violations and environmental damage in global supply chains.

-The Supply Chain Due Diligence Act (LkSG), or Supply Chain Act for short, obligates companies to “comply with due diligence obligations in their supply chains“.
+The Supply Chain Due Diligence Act (Lieferkettensorgfaltspflichtengesetz, LkSG), or Supply Chain Act for short, obliges companies to “comply with due diligence obligations in their supply chains“.
 This includes human rights, working conditions and environmental standards.

-This legal framework requires companies to ensure compliance with human rights and environmental protection standards in their supply chains.
-This does not only apply to direct business partners, but also to suppliers further down the supply chain.
-This means that companies must be proactive and take responsibility for the entire chain.
+This legal framework obliges companies to ensure compliance with human rights and environmental protection standards in their supply chains.
+This is not just about direct business partners, but also about suppliers further down the supply chain.
+This means that companies must act proactively and take responsibility for the entire chain.

 Why does the Supply Chain Act exist?
 And why is it important?